 A study by the Global Teacher Status Index indicated that teachers in Italy were among the least respected in the world.
 They ranked number 33 of 35 countries surveyed.

-Final thoughts on teaching English in Italy
+Final thoughts on English Teaching Jobs in Italy

 Do you have any additional questions about teaching English in Italy?
 I spent a year teaching English in Naples.